UO Online Course Student Experience Survey

 Your Feedback Matters!

-The information students provide in UO surveys are extremely important.
+The information students provide from Student Experience Surveys is extremely important.

-- Faculty use the information to improve their courses and teaching methods, and to determine whether course content is meeting the needs of their students.
+- Instructors use the information to improve their courses and teaching methods.

-- Department chairs review survey data to assess both their faculty, and the value of courses offered in their department.
+- Department heads review survey data to get feedback about the teaching and learning elements of the courses offered in their department.

-- University committees the data as part of faculty reviews, to determine promotion and tenure.
+- University committees use the data as part of faculty reviews for promotion, tenure or teaching awards.

-Faculty can access their own course surveys through the Course Surveys link in Duckweb DuckWeb.
+Students and instructors can access the surveys through the Course Surveys link in Duckweb DuckWeb.
 Note: The course survey link is not a tab.
 It is a link on the landing page once logged in.

 Click the "Course Surveys" link

-The University Senate took up the issue of Course Evaluation in spring 2017, and teams of faculty and students, along with support from the Office of the Provost and Senate leadership, have been reimagining how student feedback is received and used for continuous improvement of teaching, as well as evaluation.
+Some concerns had arisen regarding the nature and use of the traditional Course Evaluation and student ratings system, and the University Senate took up the issue in spring 2017.
+Teams of faculty and students, along with support from the Office of the Provost and Senate leadership, redesigned how student feedback is collected and used for continuous improvement of teaching, as well as included in a holistic evaluation of teaching that includes input from students, peers and the faculty themselves.
 For current information see the Office of the Provost’s webpage about revising UO's evaluation of teaching.